zphixon/nccl/README.md

         in fact is normal!
     more things
         other default
+    no default

 inherit from: schema
-    uses colon
-        to inherit
+    uses colon to inherit
+    default value
+        override default
     more things
-        override default
-    default value
         override again
+    no default
+        liar

 indentation?
     four spaces
+    no tabs
     sorry haters
-    no tabs
-        this is the real indent style
+        the one true indent style

 server
     domain
         example.com
+        www.example.com
     port
         80
+        443
     root
         /var/www/html
 ```